There are no tickets available at this time.

 Presbyterian is located in downtown Clinton, which is very similar to many other smaller South Carolina towns.
 The campus is beautiful and historic, making for a great place to go for a quiet walk and take in the scenery.
 What you gain in quiet and small-town atmosphere, however, you will lose in proximity of a great number of amenities.

 With the gymnasium setting in the Templeton Center, it stands to reason that it could get very loud and create quite the atmosphere for Blue Hose basketball.
-The school is in its infancy in Division I and the Big South Conference, however, and it may take several years of winning and the establishment of rivalries - perhaps with fellow Palmetto State school and Big South participant Coastal Carolina - for this advantage to truly develop.
+The school is in its infancy in Division I and the Big South Conference, however, and it may take several years of winning and the establishment of rivalries - perhaps with fellow Palmetto State school and Big South participant Charleston Southern - for this advantage to truly develop.
 The emotions of the students help drive the players, which is part of what makes college sports so intoxicating to watch.
 One would hope that the students come to realize their role in helping to build the program and come out to make noise for their team.

 Flying in to visit Presbyterian may present a bit of a challenge.
 The closest airports are Greenville-Spartanburg (GSP) and Columbia (CAE), with both about an hour from campus.
 Clinton is accessible from Greenville-Spartanburg from the west via South Carolina Interstates 385 and 26, with Columbia accessible from the east via 26.
 South Carolina Highways 56, 72 and 308 serve Clinton, along with US Highway 76 (Carolina Avenue).